 We would sit in the front of the mokoro, whilst the guide stood behind and controlled the speed and direction with a long wooden pole.

 It was getting itchy.
 Tiny, long-legged spiders were crawling onto the boat, down our necks, into our sleeves.
+Occasionally, one of us would flail in annoyance, slapping and scratching at spider bites on our arms and legs.
 Wessel frantically tried to crush one with his shoe, in a torrent of swearing and bashing.
-I asked the guide what they were.

 Eventually I couldn’t be bothered to chase them away, and I let them spin their webs on me.
-The guides posted some leafy branches on the front of each boat, to catch any spiderwebs we were heading into.
+To try and stopThe guides posted some leafy branches on the front of each boat, to catch any spiderwebs we were heading into.

 Visiting in winter is not ideal for wildlife

 Winter was not the best season for spotting wildlife, and we accepted that we probably wouldn’t see any crocodiles or hippos today.
-Our guides had a plan, however, and were leading us towards of one of the larger islands.
+March to August is generally the best time to visit.